 There are no two ways about it; bereavement is devastating.
-Losing someone you love is the most intense and debilitating emotional pain you’re ever likely to experience.
-And sadly, there’s only one way to find that out – by actually losing someone…
+Losing someone you love; a child, a parent, a partner, a sibling, is the most intense and debilitating emotional pain you’re ever likely to experience.
+And sadly, there’s only one way to find that out – by actually losing someone you love…

-I’ve overcome a string of devastating bereavements: my best friend committing suicide when I was 13, a brother being killed by a Tsunami; my girlfriend going to bed with a headache and dying in her sleep of a brain aneurysm; my foster father being killed in a horrific traffic accident.
+I’ve experienced a number of devastating bereavements: my best friend committing suicide when I was just 13, (he was 11) a brother being killed by a Tsunami; my girlfriend going to bed with a headache and dying in her sleep of a brain aneurysm; my foster father being killed in a horrific traffic accident when two boy racers slammed into him at 80 miles an hour.
 I’ve lost so many friends in tragic ways that I no longer have enough fingers to count them.
 Their numbers are still in my phone.
 Obviously, they will never call again, but I can’t bring myself to delete them.

 Through these tragedies, I’ve learned a few things, and while there’s no definitive answer to bereavement (it’s such a deeply personal journey), there are a few practical tips that might make those earth-shattering first weeks and months a tiny bit easier to endure.

 Here is a non-exhaustive list of things a bereaved person may experience:

 In the late ’60s, Swiss Psychiatrist, Elisabeth Kübler-Ross concluded that there were five stages of grief.
 In relation to death, and bereavement, they are as follows: